 The desire to avoid expensive mistakes is also a motivating factor for many people.
 Each year, the IRS finds many tax returns where errors caused filers to underpay their tax bill, resulting in penalties and interest.
 However, many people do not realize that the IRS is generally not proactive in seeking out errors where people have overpaid their taxes.
 Every year our preparers see new clients whose previously filed returns overlooked provisions that cost them hundreds or even thousands of dollars.
 (This includes people who used tax preparation software.)

 Of course, hiring a professional preparer is not without a level of risk.
 Preparers must access some of your most sensitive financial information and must be dedicated enough to stay informed on our ever-changing tax laws.
-On their website, the IRS provides some tips on choosing a preparer you can rely on.

 First, ask about your preparer’s credentials and continuing education.
 Enrolled Agents have passed an IRS competency exam and are required to spend an average of 24 hours each year on tax-related education.
 CPAs have also passed an exam and have education requirements, but are not required to participate in annual tax-related education.
 Find out what designation your preparer has and how much tax-related education they attending in the previous year.